Building Partnerships → Community Care Hubs

 A CCH is a community-focused entity that organizes and supports a network of CBOs providing evidence-based chronic disease prevention and management programs and services to address health-related social needs (HRSN).
 A CCH supports their network through centralizing administrative functions and operational infrastructure.
 A CCH has trusted relationships with and understands the capacities of the local CBOs and health care organizations in their network and fosters cross-sector collaborations that incorporate authentic local voices through community-based leadership.

 A CCH is a promising approach for how a group of organizations can work together to deliver and increase enrollment in the National Diabetes Prevention Program (National DPP) lifestyle change program.
+To watch the NACDD General Member Webinar from June 2024 on CCHs, please click below.

 This page describes the following topics: